Breaking Self-Attention Failure: Rethinking Query Initialization for Infrared Small Target Detection: Introduction

-Specifically, we first propose a Frequency-guided Patch Screening (FPS) module that leverages the Fourier spectrum of local patches to generate a target-relevant density map, enabling the suppression of background-dominated embeddings.
-This density map is further exploited by a Dynamic Embedding Enhancement (DEE) module to strengthen multi-scale features in a target-aware manner.
+Specifically, we first propose a Patch-wise Spectral Screening (PSS) module that uses local Fourier spectra to generate a target-relevant density map, enabling the suppression of background-dominated embeddings.
+This density map is further exploited by a Frequency-Routed Examination (FRE) module to guide sparse, content-aware re-examination operations throughout the encoder layers.
 Finally, we design a Reliability-Consistency-aware Fusion (RCF) mechanism to refine query confidence by emphasizing regions where the spatial and frequency cues are both coherent and reliable, while suppressing inconsistent or uncertain responses.
 Building upon these components, we develop a new DETR-based architecture, termed \textbf{SEF-DETR}.
-This framework provides a principle solution to the embedding dilution issue and improves the performance of DETR-based object detectors in IRSTD task.
+This framework provides a principled solution to the embedding dilution issue and improves the performance of DETR-based object detectors in IRSTD task.
 In summary, our contributions in this paper are highlighted as follows:

-\begin{itemize} \item[$\bullet$] We revisit self-attention from the embedding dilution perspective and reveal that the target-relevant embeddings of IRST are inevitably overwhelmed by dominant background features due to the self-attention mechanism. \item[$\bullet$] We propose SEF-DETR, a pioneering framework which consists of Frequency-guided Patch Screening, Dynamic Embedding Enhancement and Reliability-Consistency-aware Fusion.
-The framework significantly improves performance on infrared small targets. \item[$\bullet$] Extensive experiments on the three IRSTD datasets demonstrate that our SEF-DETR outperforms the previous state-of-the-art detectors and can be used as an effective DETR-based detector in the IRSTD task. \end{itemize}
+\begin{itemize} \item We revisit self-attention from the embedding dilution perspective and reveal that the target-relevant embeddings of IRST are inevitably overwhelmed by dominant background features due to the self-attention mechanism. \item We propose SEF-DETR, comprising Patch-wise Spectral Screening, Frequency-Routed Examination, and Reliability-Consistency-aware Fusion.
+This framework significantly improves the performance of DETR-based detectors on infrared small-target detection tasks while maintaining low computational overhead. \item Extensive experiments on three IRSTD datasets demonstrate that our SEF-DETR outperforms the previous state-of-the-art detectors and can be used as an effective DETR-based detector in the IRSTD task. \end{itemize}